Quality, Versatile Vizslas"

 2013, achievements with dogs I've owned, those I've bred and those sired by my dogs

-I personally have achieved 112 titles on 10 Vizslas that I've
+I personally have achieved 126 titles on the 10 Vizslas that I've

 owned over the years and put titles on many more that I've bred and co-owned.

 earned his AKC Rally Excellent title at the 'tender' age of 13 years and 3

 months and when he was 14 years and 3 months, he earned his Rally

 Advanced-Excellent (RAE) title, the highest rally title that the American